Notional Property

 Consider the case of a bond future.

-The Notional covers "how much underlying debt" the derivative represents.
-If the future represents "one bond", then the notional of that future should be equal to the face value of the underlying bond.
-In the case that the Future represents 10 bonds, then the notional of the Future would be 10x Face Value.
+The Notional would be the value of "how much underlying debt" the derivative represents.
+If the future represents "one bond", then the Notional of that future should be equal to the face value of the underlying bond.
+If, in that same example, the future represents 10 bonds, then the Notional of the future would be 10x the face value.

 For another example, consider a future on an index of 10 bonds.
 If each individual bond has a face value of 100, the Notional of the future will be 1000.